FaisalAEng/BIPVT_Solar_Collector/README.md

 **Capstone Project**

 ## Project Overview
-This capstone project focused on redesigning part of a hybrid building-integrated photovoltaic and thermal (BIPV/T) solar air collector to improve airflow and heat transfer.
-The project demonstrates how careful manipulation of air inlets and turbulence-driven design can enhance thermal performance in residential and industrial applications.
+This capstone project involved redesigning key airflow components of a hybrid building-integrated photovoltaic and thermal (BIPV/T) solar air collector to enhance heat transfer and thermal performance.
+The work focused on controlling airflow behavior through inlet geometry and internal features to promote turbulence, enabling more effective heat extraction from the PV panels for residential and industrial applications.

 ## What I Did
 - Redesigned airflow path using baffles and optimized inlet geometry.